 Nia Courant is an interstellar lawyer with a shadowed past.
 Gyle Martan is a University official who is not at all what he seems.
 Both are outsiders in the space-station city called Wendis.
 When everything goes wrong around them, they soon become allies in danger and adversaries in love.

-Both tales are set in the Witherspin universe with some of the same characters and places as Witherspin and its sequel Starmaze.
-And “Starway” and “Winter’s Prince” will soon be released as standalone e-books.
+All of my PiSA stories are all set in the Starways series universe with some of the same characters and places as Witherspin and its sequel Starmaze.

 |Ten novelettes and short stories span five thousand years of future history as humanity reaches across the stars.
 All but one of these stories were previously published in Analog science fiction magazine.
 The last story in the collection is from my new novel Witherspin.|

 Hidden inside the Starcross Nebula is a place of interstellar shipwreck.
 It’s like a Bermuda Triangle half as old as time.
 It harbors malicious monsters and dangerous mysteries.